 - Now just choose the new path for download location and enter it to Value data:

-If you decided to follow these steps, and change the default location of Windows Store apps, tell us your experience, did everything work fine, or you weren’t able to change the location or download apps?
+If you decided to follow these steps, and managed to change the default install location of Windows 10 Store apps, tell us your experience, did everything work fine?